dumux/dumux/README.md

 Often it may be helpful to start with one of the tests when developing your own application on top of DuMu<sup>x</sup>.
 To find out how to build a test inspect the `CMakeLists.txt` file in the respective test folder.
 The `dumux_add_test` command specifies some important parameters: `NAME` sets the name of the test.
 There is either `SOURCES` or `TARGET` specified.
-If `SOURCES` is specified `NAME` corresponds to the build target, otherwise `TARGET` is the build target.
+If `SOURCES` is specified `NAME`, corresponds to the build target, otherwise `TARGET` is the build target.
-You can build the test by running `make <PUT_TARGET_HERE>` (when using GNU Makefiles (default) this is possible within the test folder in the build directory, for `ninja` it has to be executed in the top-most build folder level).
+You can build the test by running `make REPLACE_BY_NAME_OF_BUILD_TARGET` (when using GNU Makefiles (default) this is possible within the test folder in the build directory, for `ninja` it has to be executed in the top-most build folder level).
-Some test may depend on additional optional dependencies.
+Some tests may depend on additional optional dependencies.
 You can find this by inspecting the argument `CMAKE_GUARD`, e.g. `HAVE_UMFPACK` means UMFPack is required (via installing Suitesparse), or `( "dune-foamgrid_FOUND" AND "dune-alugrid_FOUND" )` means that the test requires the additional Dune modules `dune-foamgrid` and `dune-alugrid`.
 For installing external dependencies, have a look at the [Handbook](https://dumux.org/docs/handbook/master/dumux-handbook.pdf)